Amarine9331/Amarine9331.github.io/_pages/about.md

 <img width="300" height="300" alt="image" src="https://github.com/user-attachments/assets/2f243e9d-dc8c-4765-99ff-3b66a59876d0" style="float: right; margin-left: 15px;" />

 👋🏼 Hello there!
-My name is **David A. Marinelarena**, and I am a biologist and computational life sciences researcher.
+My name is **David A. Marinelarena**, and I am a Computational Biologist and Biotechnolgy Professional.

 I am currently a **Graduate Student at Arizona State University (ASU)** pursuing a Master’s in *Computational Life Sciences*.

-My research sits at the intersection of **genomics, computational biology, bioinformatics, and machine learning**.  🧬👨🏻‍💻 I focus on developing and applying computational methods to analyze complex **multi-omics datasets** (genomics, transcriptomics, metabolomics, proteomics, and metagenomics).
-What this entails means using not just gentic or chemichal information to understand a Biolgical system or process but leveraging the entire multiome to build a more complete portrait of the underlying Biolgy.
+My research sits at the intersection of **genomics, computational biology, bioinformatics, and machine learning**.  🧬👨🏻‍💻

+I focus on developing and applying computational methods to analyze complex **multi-omics datasets** (genomics, transcriptomics, metabolomics, proteomics, and metagenomics). this entails utilising not just genetic information, but leveraging the entire multiome to build a more complete portrait of a Biological System.

 I hope to continue building Computational Tools and providing research that helps both researchers and patients.